Testing lepton non-unitarity with the next generation of Germanium-based CE$\nu$NS reactor experiments: Experimental framework and analysis

-Here we assume an upscaling of the Germanium-based detector technology used in CONUS+ that has recently achieved the first detection of CE$\nu$NS with reactor antineutrinos~\cite{Ackermann:2025obx}.
-This technology allows to go to larger detector masses which we consider up to 100~kg.
-In addition to a larger detector mass they have a low energy threshold~\cite{CONUS:2024lnu} for which we also consider conceivable improvements.
+In addition to their mass, Germanium detectors have a low energy threshold~\cite{CONUS:2024lnu} for which we also consider conceivable improvements.
 We assume as source nuclear power reactors that have a very intense electron-antineutrino flux.
 Specifically we assume the experiment to be located at a 20\,m-distance to a typical commercial reactor with a thermal power of 3.5\,GW.
 We choose a typical fuel composition of a pressurized water reactor ($^{235}$U, $^{238}$U, $^{239}$Pu, $^{241}$Pu) = (56.1, 7.6, 30.7, 5.6)\ \% and select a data-based reactor antineutrino spectrum.
 For this, we use the method proposed in \cite{DayaBay:2021dqj} and utilize the provided unfolded spectra of inverse beta decay (IBD) measurements.
 The high energy part of the spectrum provided by \cite{DayaBay:2022eyy} and calculated spectra for the energy region below the IBD threshold of \cite{Estienne:2019ujo} were added with appropriate normalization.
 Similar spectra have already been used in previous data analyses~\cite{Ackermann:2025obx,CONUSCollaboration:2024kvo}.
 This leads to an electron antineutrino flux of $\sim1.5\cdot10^{13}$/cm$^{2}$/s at the experimental site with underlying uncertainties - among others, of the reactor thermal power and fission fractions.
-A 3\% level uncertainty can be considered established, but we will also show the impact of an improved uncertainty that could arise from combining all other existing and upcoming reactor experiments.
+A 3\% level uncertainty can be considered established, but we will also show the impact of an improved uncertainty that could arise from combining all other existing and upcoming reactor experiments as the field moves toward a precision, multi-experiment frontier.
+The ``optimized'' 0.3\% flux uncertainty should not be interpreted as a near-term improvement in reactor flux calculations, but rather as an effective reduction of the flux normalization uncertainty enabled by combining multiple high-statistics reactor neutrino measurements in global fits.

-The cross sections of CE$\nu$NS and E$\nu$ES weighted with the spectral information are obtained via
+The cross sections of CE$\nu$NS and E$\nu$eS weighted with the spectral information are obtained via

 with $T_{\{e^{-},\ N\}}$ being the electron and nuclear recoil, respectively, $E_{\nu}$ the antineutrino energy and $dN/dE_{\nu}$ the reactor spectrum reaching up to $E_{\mathrm{max}}\simeq11$\,MeV.
 The minimal recoil energy is set by Eq.\ \eqref{eq:recoil_energy}.